Su Wei (politician): Background

 In 572, Emperor Wu ambushed Yuwen Hu and killed him, taking power himself.
 He tried to retain Su in his government, but Su repeatedly declined under the excuse that he was ill.
-During this time, he was praised for his actions during a particular incident involving his cousin and her husband Yuan Xiong (元雄) -- Northern Zhou's ally Tujue had resented Yuan (for reasons lost to history) and had requested that Northern Zhou turn Yuan and his wife (Su's cousin) over to it for punishment.
+During this time, he was praised for his actions during a particular incident involving his cousin and her husband Yuan Xiong (元雄) -- Northern Zhou's ally Tujue had resented Yuan (Note: The reasons had been lost to history.) and had requested that Northern Zhou turn Yuan and his wife (Su's cousin) over to them for punishment.
 Su, believing that Tujue authorities could be bribed, sold all of his belongings to ransom his cousin and Yuan.
 He returned to governmental service during the reign of Emperor Wu's son Emperor Xuan.

 In 580, the erratic Emperor Xuan died, and Emperor Xuan's father-in-law Yang Jian seized power as regent.
 As one of Yang's close advisors, Gao Jiong, had long praised Su for his abilities, Yang invited Su to join his staff.
 After serving under Yang for a month, Su heard that Yang was intending to seize the throne, and he fled into the country.
 Gao requested Yang's permission to track him down, but Yang responded, "He does not want to participate in what I will be doing.
 Ignore him for the time being."
 In 581, after Yang had Emperor Xuan's son Emperor Jing yield the throne to him, ending Northern Zhou and establishing the Sui dynasty as Emperor Wen, he summoned Su back to his government, and posthumously honored Su's father Su Chuo as the Duke of Pei, and then had Su Wei inherit the title.